marcelovicentegc/django-react-typescript/README.md

 ---

-This is an opinionated fully-featured Django + React boilerplate built for great development experience and easy deployment guidelines.
+This is an opinionated Django + React boilerplate built with great development experience and easy deployment in mind.

-It is ideal if you want to bootstrap a blog or a portfolio website quickly, or even a more complex application that requires a backend and a frontend, while leveraging the best from React and Django.
+This template is ideal if you want to bootstrap a blog or a portfolio website quickly, or even a more complex application that requires a CMS, all while leveraging the best from React and Django.

 - [Getting started](#getting-started)
   - [Setting up a database](#setting-up-a-database)